Salesforce, Inc. (NYSE:CRM) CEO Marc Benioff Sells 15,000 Shares

 - On Friday, July 14th, Marc Benioff sold 15,000 shares of Salesforce stock.
 The shares were sold at an average price of $229.80, for a total value of $3,447,000.00.

-Institutional investors have recently bought and sold shares of the business.
-Farmers & Merchants Trust Co of Chambersburg PA increased its stake in shares of Salesforce by 374.1% in the second quarter.
-Farmers & Merchants Trust Co of Chambersburg PA now owns 128 shares of the CRM provider’s stock worth $27,000 after buying an additional 101 shares during the last quarter.
-Capital Directions Investment Advisors LLC acquired a new position in Salesforce during the fourth quarter worth about $28,000.
+A number of large investors have recently added to or reduced their stakes in CRM.
+Farmers & Merchants Trust Co of Chambersburg PA increased its stake in Salesforce by 374.1% in the second quarter.
+Farmers & Merchants Trust Co of Chambersburg PA now owns 128 shares of the CRM provider’s stock valued at $27,000 after acquiring an additional 101 shares during the last quarter.
+Capital Directions Investment Advisors LLC bought a new position in shares of Salesforce during the 4th quarter worth about $28,000.
 NewSquare Capital LLC boosted its position in shares of Salesforce by 132.8% during the 1st quarter.
-NewSquare Capital LLC now owns 149 shares of the CRM provider’s stock valued at $30,000 after purchasing an additional 85 shares in the last quarter.
-GHP Investment Advisors Inc. raised its position in shares of Salesforce by 30.4% during the fourth quarter.
-GHP Investment Advisors Inc. now owns 270 shares of the CRM provider’s stock worth $36,000 after purchasing an additional 63 shares during the period.
-Finally, Live Oak Investment Partners acquired a new stake in Salesforce during the 4th quarter worth about $36,000.
-81.13% of the stock is owned by hedge funds and other institutional investors.
+NewSquare Capital LLC now owns 149 shares of the CRM provider’s stock worth $30,000 after purchasing an additional 85 shares in the last quarter.
+GHP Investment Advisors Inc. lifted its position in Salesforce by 30.4% in the 4th quarter.
+GHP Investment Advisors Inc. now owns 270 shares of the CRM provider’s stock valued at $36,000 after acquiring an additional 63 shares in the last quarter.
+Finally, Live Oak Investment Partners purchased a new stake in Salesforce in the 4th quarter valued at about $36,000.
+Institutional investors own 81.13% of the company’s stock.

-A number of research firms recently weighed in on CRM.
-Raymond James upped their target price on shares of Salesforce from $240.00 to $260.00 in a report on Thursday, June 1st.
-StockNews.com lowered Salesforce from a “strong-buy” rating to a “buy” rating in a research note on Friday, July 21st.
-Robert W. Baird increased their target price on shares of Salesforce from $200.00 to $210.00 in a report on Thursday, June 1st.
-Royal Bank of Canada raised their price objective on Salesforce from $225.00 to $240.00 in a research note on Thursday, June 1st.
-Finally, Barclays increased their price target on shares of Salesforce from $225.00 to $245.00 in a research report on Monday, May 15th.
-One research analyst has rated the stock with a sell rating, fourteen have assigned a hold rating, twenty-three have issued a buy rating and one has issued a strong buy rating to the stock.
-According to data from MarketBeat, Salesforce presently has an average rating of “Moderate Buy” and an average target price of $224.56.
+Several research analysts recently commented on CRM shares.
+Roth Capital reissued a “buy” rating on shares of Salesforce in a research note on Thursday, June 1st.
+Stifel Nicolaus lifted their price objective on Salesforce from $240.00 to $250.00 in a research note on Thursday, June 1st.
+Barclays boosted their price objective on Salesforce from $225.00 to $245.00 in a research note on Monday, May 15th.
+Bank of America boosted their target price on Salesforce from $235.00 to $250.00 in a report on Wednesday, May 17th.
+Finally, Mizuho boosted their target price on Salesforce from $250.00 to $260.00 and gave the company a “buy” rating in a report on Thursday, July 20th.
+One equities research analyst has rated the stock with a sell rating, fourteen have given a hold rating, twenty-three have given a buy rating and one has given a strong buy rating to the company.
+Based on data from MarketBeat, the company has an average rating of “Moderate Buy” and a consensus target price of $224.56.

 About Salesforce